wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-1-native-executables.md

 Now, let’s get into some depth on how we made this possible:

 1. First, we adapted the engine, allowing Wasmer load code directly from native objects-symbols that are linked at runtime.
-The ObjectFile Engine first generates a native object file for a given .wasm file (`.o` in Linux / macOS or `.obj` in Windows).
+The Engine first generates a native object file for a given .wasm file (`.o` in Linux / macOS or `.obj` in Windows).
-2. Once the object file is generated, we generate a header file that links its contents to certain variables at compilation time and plugs them into the ObjectFile Engine.
+2. Once the object file is generated, we generate a header file that links its contents to certain variables at compilation time and plugs them into the Engine with [`Engine::deserialize_object`](https://github.com/wasmerio/wasmer/blob/master/lib/compiler/src/engine/artifact.rs#L657).
 3. And once that happens, we just need to use the Wasm-C-API that we all love to interact with this Wasm file!

 <aside>